pachyderm/pachyderm/doc/fundamentals/spouts.md

 The reason for this is that the other end of the spout (Pachyderm's code) has closed the named pipe at the end of the previous read.
-Pachyderm may not have reopened the named pipe yet, so our code should back off if it gets an error writing to the named pipe.
+If it gets an error writing to the named pipe, our code should back off, because Pachyderm may not have reopened the named pipe yet.

 If you're batching the messages with longer time intervals between writes, this may not be necessary, but it is a good practice to establish for ruggedizing your code.